SDVentures/Contour/README.md

 ### Sender’s dynamic routing

 On the sender’s side you can turn on dynamic routing.
-It allows you to send messages with label, which wasn’t configured during the endpoint creation.
+It allows you to send messages with labels, which were not configured during the endpoint creation.

-Dynamic routing can be useful in cases, when you don’t have enough information about all labels at the moment of the endpoint creation.
+Dynamic routing can be useful in cases, when you don’t have enough information about all the labels at the moment of endpoint creation.
 ```xml
 <endpoints>
     <endpoint name="point1" connectionString="amqp://localhost:5672/">